MauricioJCarrillo/html-css-js-practices/README.md

 27. Practice-27: How to use Reduce in Arrays?
 28. Practice-28: How to use Reduce "Reloaded" in Arrays?
 29. Practice-29: How to use Some in Arrays?
+30. Practice-30: How to use Every in Arrays?